-In Figure 14, RADJ and RADJ+ are used to adjust the differential offset that can be measured at the ADC inputs VIN+ / VIN- with LMH6555's input terminated to ground as shown but not driven and with no RADJ resistors applied.
+In Figure 13, RADJ- and RADJ+ are used to adjust the differential offset that can be measured at the ADC inputs VIN+ and VIN with the LMH6555's input terminated to ground as shown, but not driven and with no RADJ resistors present.
 An unadjusted positive offset with reference to VIN- greater than I15mVI should be reduced with a resistor in the RADJ position.
 Likewise, an unadjusted negative offset with reference to VIN- greater than I15mVI should be reduced with a resistor in the RADJ position.
 Likewise, an unadjusted negative offset with reference to VIN- greater than I15mVI should be reduced with a resistor in the RADJ+ position.
-Table 9 gives suggested RADJ- and RADJ+ values for various unadjusted differential offsets to bring the VIN+ / VIN- offset back to within I15mVI.
+Table 9 gives suggested RADJ- and RADJ+ values for various unadjusted differential offsets to bring the VIN+ and VIN- offset back to within I15mVI.